Start with the caveat, not the formula

 panel count = min(rectangle fit count, floor(usable sq ft / panel sq ft))

-Installed watts are converted into a conservative MPPT output-current planning lane at the selected battery voltage.
+Installed watts are converted into a conservative MPPT output-current target at the selected battery voltage.

 controller amps = round up((installed watts / battery voltage) x 1.25)